antkve/hello-world/README.md

 # hello-world
-A collection of my first projects in each of the languages I've recently learned.
+A collection of my first projects in some of the languages I've recently learned.

-Unfortunately, my first projects for the languages I learned a while ago such as Java, Python, lua, HTML and javascript are lost and gone forever.
+Unfortunately, my first projects for the languages I learned a while ago such as Java, lua, and javascript are lost and gone forever; same goes for some which were lost in hard drive failures etc, like Python and C